MATR

 I began to imagine the pitch blackness outside planet Earth and to speculate what my mind might think if it were still able to think, but in the absence of my body.

-This feeling then appeared to have passed with the passage of time and only resurfaced around my twenty-third birthday, when I began to suffer from severe panic attacks and serious insomnia problems.
+This feeling then appeared to have passed with the passage of time and only resurfaced around my twenty-third birthday, when I began to suffer from severe panic attacks and actual insomnia problems.

 The idea of going to sleep began to frighten me, as if the act of falling asleep became the beginning of my own death.